Need more information? Click on this icon throughout the page for more details!

 As you explore the different sections below, examples are provided from two different units: Lyme disease (high school) and The Colorado Plateau (middle school).
 You can use the arrows to move between the two examples.

 As the summative assessment of the unit, students write individual evidence-based explanations of the phenomenon using the public records available (including the Gotta Have Checklist and Summary Table).

 Describe how you will facilitate and scaffold the writing of the evidence-based explanations.
 See below for an example.

 Provide a final evidence-based explanation at a level you would expect from your students at the end of the unit.
 The evidence-based explanation builds on the target explanation by including specific evidence from the tasks.
-See below for an example.
+See below for examples.